Silo Internal Linking

 Silo structures are very important when thinking about on-page search engine optimisation, so make certain you incorporate the structure within each page.
 This will then help your website to progress and can actually help pages to rank better!

 The definition of silo is to isolate a department from others.

-What is a Virtual Silo?
+What is Virtual Silo?

 A virtual silo is where you create and make an interlink between pages that are topically relevant in the main body.

-These should all link back up to the parent money page and a silo is created to only really link within it’s own topical node.
+These should all link back up to the parent money page and a silo is created to only really link within its own topical node.

-What is a Physical Silo?
+What is Physical Silo?

-The tag and category can be called whatever your parent money term is and the posts are generally long tail questions or information on that topic.
-This is great because build topical seo which is key to showing Google you are an expert in that particular topic.
+The tag and category can be called whatever your parent money term is and the posts are generally long-tail questions or information on that topic.
+This is great because build topical SEO which is key to showing Google you are an expert in that particular topic.

 *It is very important when creating a silo to internal link only where it makes sense to do so and you see a relevance between the articles to add onto the topical relevancy”

 What is a URL Silo?